angular/angular/aio/content/guide/architecture.md

-The `export` of `AppComponent` is just to show how to export; it isn't actually necessary in this example.
+The `export` of `AppModule` is just to show how to export; it isn't actually necessary in this example.
 A root module has no reason to _export_ anything because other components don't need to _import_ the root module.

 </div>